Grey Market Peptides: RUO Risks & COA Checks

 Price gap.
 A branded GLP-1 in the US runs $1,000–$1,500 a month without insurance.
 A research-grade equivalent vial from an RUO supplier with a third-party COA sits in the low hundreds.
 For a chronic-use category, the annual delta is the cost of a used car.
 That gap creates buyers even when the regulated channel is fully stocked.

 Access gap.
 Telehealth obesity care is uneven.
 Outside the US, large markets have either no domestic GLP-1 approval, slow rollout, or no insurance pathway.
-The UAE has retatrutide on a research-use basis but not yet as an approved therapeutic; semaglutide and tirzepatide are imported.
-The same access pattern repeats in MENA, parts of Asia, and most of Latin America.
+In many of these markets retatrutide is available only on a research-use basis rather than as an approved therapeutic, while semaglutide and tirzepatide are imported.
+The same access pattern repeats across the Gulf, parts of Asia, and most of Latin America.

 Indication gap.
 Many compounds people want for longevity, recovery, or repair (BPC-157, TB-500, MOTS-C, Epitalon, SS-31) have no FDA approval for any indication.
 There is no prescription pathway at all because no one has filed for one.
 The RUO channel is the only channel for these molecules in most countries.